no-code-comments/SJTU-UMJI-Course-Files/VP141 Physics Lab I/Uncertainty/Uncertainty tutorial.md

 This file will only tell you how to calculate the uncertainty.

-The precision of the uncertainty is generally 1 significant figure, but if the highest digit is 1, it should be two significant digits.
+The precision of the uncertainty is generally 1 significant figure, but if the highest non-zero digit is 1, it should be two significant digits.
 For example: `0.12`, `0.4`, `0.6`, `0.10`.

 For every values you calculate in the result part, it should has its uncertainty.
 Additionally, the precision of the value should be the same as the precision of the uncertainty.